 Inclusion grants make sure that children with additional needs, are included in early education and childcare.
-The inclusion grant is for day nurseries, pre-schools, extended day pre-schools and nursery units of independent schools.
+The inclusion grant is for day nurseries, pre schools, extended day pre schools. nursery units of independent schools and playwork settings.

 Click on the links below to move down the page and find out more.

 - What is it for?

 - What is considered an additional need?

 - How will you decide?